-Lowe's To Shutter 51 Under-Performing Stores
+Lowe's To Shutter 51 Underperforming Stores

 The home improvement retailer Lowe's will be closing 51 locations in the U.S. and Canada, it announced Monday.

-The company described the stores as under-performing.
+The company described the stores as underperforming.

 "The store closures are a necessary step in our strategic reassessment as we focus on building a stronger business," said Marvin Ellison, Lowe's president and CEO.